denis-yuen/write_api_experiment/README.md

 INFO  [2017-05-04 20:29:58,637] io.dockstore.client.cli.Publish: Successfully published tool.
 ```

+#### Result:

-After successfully running the Publish command, the tool should be available on Dockstore for everyone to use.
+After successfully running the Publish command, the tool should be marked as valid and available on Dockstore for everyone to use.